SkhumbuzoMkize/Data-Engineering-WeThinkCode-Upskill/README.md

 ## Week 1 — ETL Pipeline

 ### What I Built
-A basic ETL (Extract, Transform, Load) pipeline that processes grocery store sales data.
+In this assessment I have learned about the basic of ETL (Extract, Transform, Load) pipeline that processes grocery store sales data.
 The pipeline reads two CSV files (orders and users), joins them together, aggregates the total purchases per gender per day,